YDK-Solutions/ydk/sdk/go/core/docsgen/api/services/services.rst

 	:param confirmed: A ``bool`` that signals a confirmed commit operation
 	:param comfirmTimeOut: An ``int`` representing the timeout interval for a confirmed commit
 	:param persist: An ``int`` that makes the confirmed commit persistent
-	:param persistId: An ``int`` that is given in order to commit a persistent confirmed commit
+	:param persistID: An ``int`` that is given in order to commit a persistent confirmed commit
 	:return: whether or not the operation succeeded
 	:rtype: ``bool``
 	:raises: `YGOError<ydk/errors/YGOError>` If error has occurred